Beware. Spoilers unmarked.

 - Implied Love Interest: For Rikku, by way of saying "we made quite the couple".
-Rikku frequently denies that anything ever happened, but it's made clear that she feels something for him across the game.
+Rikku frequently denies that anything ever happened, but it's made clear across the game that she feels something for him.

 - Improbable Age: He's the leader of the Machine Faction at only eighteen!
 Presumably his experience in the Crimson Squad helped give him some clout.